 - B&B ingredients are quite similar to ICBINB spray.
 Both have water as the main ingredient, with soybean oil as the second ingredient.

-- B&B does contain actual nonfat yogurt, which lends a dairy-product taste to the flavor.
+- B&B contains actual nonfat yogurt, which adds a dairy-product taste to the flavor.

 - 1 Tablespoon is the serving size.
-It contains 5 g of fat and only 1.5 g saturated fat.
-According to the American Heart Association, saturated fat can raise our “bad” cholesterol which increases our risk for developing heart disease.
+It contains 5 g of fat and only 1.5 g of saturated fat.
+According to the American Heart Association, saturated fat can raise our “bad” cholesterol, which increases our risk for developing heart disease.

 Next, let’s see how actual butter weighs in.